• Skip to primary navigation

 In what ways can you cook shakshuka?

-2. I like the stovetop method because when I am baking bread, I don’t want to have to worry about trying to use the broiler too.
-Use whichever way works best for you, and you can’t go wrong!
+2. I like the stovetop method because when I am baking bread, I don’t want to have to worry about trying to use the broiler, too.
+Use whichever works best for you, and you can’t go wrong!

 What is shakshuka?

-Shakshuka is traditionally a dish with tomatoes, onions, chili peppers, and spices such as; cumin, cayenne pepper, nutmeg, and paprika.
+Shakshuka is traditionally a dish with tomatoes, onions, chili peppers, and spices such as cumin, cayenne pepper, nutmeg, and paprika.
 The star ingredient is poached eggs.
-It is a filling meal that was initially intended to be a vegetarian dish.
+It is a filling meal initially intended to be a vegetarian dish.
 This recipe has many different adaptations, including Italian sausages and other meat.

 The exact origin of shakshuka isn’t entirely known.
 Many people believe that it first came from Yemen or Tunis.
 It is a popular breakfast and dinner choice in the Mediterranean and the Middle East.